Skip to content

 Those statements are not reliably true.

-In practical ham/RF usage, “unbalanced” usually means the antenna system is unbalanced with respect to ground (radial field, ground plane or the station structure).
-In other words, one side of the feedpoint is intended to be at (or near) RF ground, or at least strongly coupled to a counterpoise / radials / mast / vehicle body / tower / station structure.
+In practical ham/RF usage, “unbalanced” usually means the antenna system is unbalanced with respect to its RF reference: ground, radial field, counterpoise, mast, vehicle body, tower, or station structure.
+In other words, one side of the feedpoint is intended to be at or near the reference side of the system, or is strongly coupled to the return structure.

 That is a different idea than “number of conductors in the feedline.”